TeamHG-Memex/autologin/README.rst

     cookies = al.auth_cookies_from_html(
         html_source, username, password, base_url=None)

-The base_url can be used to a form url is returned when the form action is empty.
+Relative form action will be resolved against the ``base_url``.
 Note that it returns all cookies, they may be session cookies rather than authenticated cookies.